 Our economic stability has been reinforced by the export of coal, without which may have seen particular struggle in our social, cultural and community growth.

 Despite the limited lifespan of our coal resources, what is has given us is a much stronger foundation to move into renewable energy territory.
 Armed with usable infrastructure and a history of renewable energy resource exploration, the slow transition from fossil fuels to renewable sources has some headway.

-Presently, renewable energy sources account for roughly 7% of our energy and electricity consumption, although their use is steadily increasing and as the imminent end of coal generated electricity approaches, we can feel somewhat safer about our future.
+Presently, renewable energy sources account for roughly 7% of Australian energy and electricity consumption, although their use is steadily increasing and as the imminent end of coal generated electricity approaches, we can feel somewhat safer about our future.